 Markov models are commonly used to provide a framework to represent sequences of events as a large number of complexity modelling options over time.
 Certain events lead to different health states, patients with different probabilities of transitioning from one state to another, given a defined period of time (cycle length).
 They commonly include large numbers of complexity modelling options.
-The number of states and the association among them are pre-defined in accordance with the decision problem, as well as the transition probabilities and cycle length (17, 22).
+The number of states and the association among them are pre-defined in accordance with the decision problem, as well as the transition probabilities and cycle length [17, 22].

-Sarasin and his colleagues (23) showed an example of using Markov models to compare the gain of life expectancy and the cost-effectiveness of living and deceased donor liver transplantation in Figure 2.
+Sarasin and his colleagues [23] showed an example of using Markov models to compare the gain of life expectancy and the cost-effectiveness of living and deceased donor liver transplantation in Figure 2.
 Each patient starts at the state of “cirrhosis, hepatocellular carcinoma (HCC), no contraindications to cadaveric liver transplantation”.
 With this initial state of health, they can then make a transition into several other states with different probabilities for each transition state for each defined, discrete time interval or cycle.
 They also might stay in their current state.
-The chances of transferring between different states is a set of defined transition probabilities derived from the appropriate transaction of longitudinal research data.
+The chances of transferring between different states are a set of defined transition probabilities derived from the appropriate transaction of longitudinal research data.
 Lengths of these cycles (one month in this example) depend on the disease or interventions of interest.
 To end the transition process in this Markov model, an absorbing state ‘death’ was set that the patients obviously cannot leave once reaching.
 Then the Markov process modeled an integrity profile of both donor and recipient life expectancy over a lifetime long horizon.
-The application of this Markov model handled the complexity of patients with early HCC and found that living donor liver transplantation (LDLT) is cost-effective compared to deceased donor LT under certain conditions (23).
+The application of this Markov model handled the complexity of patients with early HCC and found that living donor liver transplantation (LDLT) is cost-effective compared to deceased donor LT under certain conditions [23].